vdudchak/well-support/README.md

 # well-support
-Support repo for Well Tracker app
+Support repo for Well Tracker app.

-Create an issue if you have encountered any problems while using the Well tracker app.
+Encountered a problem while using the Well Tracker app?
+We'd love to hear about it!
+Open an issue and describe what happened — your feedback helps us improve!